Black Africans in Renaissance Europe Documentary

 Payment and Access Options

-For immediate access, you can purchase and download the documentary directly through our platform using the video player above.
 If you prefer alternative payment methods, we accept checks.
 Simply email us to request an invoice /P.O. and a secure download link.
 We understand that not all systems are fully digitalized, so if you require a DVD copy, please include this in your email request, and we'll be happy to provide one.
 Our goal is to accommodate various institutional needs and ensure easy access to our educational content.
 For any questions or special requests, don't hesitate to contact our educational sales team.